Skip to main content

 Changing the backend URL in the frontend

-You may then use this hostname and port into your frontend's .env file, replacing dev.localhost.direct:9991.
+No matter what tunnel service you've chosen, it will have given you a new hostname and port for your application.
+You will use this hostname and port into your frontend's .env file, replacing http://localhost:9991.
 For example: